PaddlePaddle/PARL/benchmark/torch/ppo/README.md

 ```

 ### Distributed Training
 Accelerate training process when `env_num > 1`.
-To At first, we can start a local cluster with 5 CPUs:
+At first, we can start a local cluster with 5 CPUs:

 ```
-xparl start --port 8010 --cpu_num 5
+xparl start --port 8010 --cpu_num 8
 ```

 Note that if you have started a master before, you don't have to run the above